vmware/vic-product/docs/user_doc/vic_overview/README.md

 # Overview of vSphere Integrated Containers

-This document provides an introduction to container technology and an overview of VMware vSphere&reg; Integrated Containers&trade;.
+*Overview of vSphere Integrated Containers* provides an introduction to container technology and an overview of VMware vSphere&reg; Integrated Containers&trade;.

 **Product version: 1.4**